mattbeneven/sql-data-warehouse-project/README.md

 Both sources are provided as CSV files and represent the latest snapshot of operational data.
 Historical tracking is intentionally out of scope to focus on analytical modeling and querying.

 ## Data Warehouse Architecture

-The project follows a structured data warehousing approach designed for analytics use cases.
+This project follows a Medallion Architecture approach with Bronze, Silver, and Gold layers, simulating a modern data warehouse workflow.
+### High-Level Architecture
+Sources → Data Warehouse → Consumption
-### Data Ingestion & Cleansing
+### 1. Bronze Layer – Raw Data
-- Raw data is imported from ERP and CRM CSV files into staging tables
+- Stores data as-is from source systems (CSV files from ERP and CRM)
-- Data quality issues such as missing values, inconsistent formats, and duplicate records are identified and resolved prior to loading analytics tables
+- Ingested into SQL Server using batch processing (truncate & insert)
+- No transformations applied; retains original structure
+### 2. Silver Layer – Cleaned & Standardized Data
+- Performs data cleansing, standardization, normalization, and enrichment
+- Adds derived columns to improve analytics readiness
+- Batch loading with truncate & insert
+- Data remains in table format, optimized for intermediate processing
-### Data Integration & Modeling
+### 3. Gold Layer – Business-Ready Data
-- Data from both source systems is integrated into a unified data model
-- A user-friendly dimensional schema is created to support analytical queries
+- Stores curated, analytics-ready datasets in star schema format
-- Fact and dimension tables are designed to optimize query performance and usability for reporting
+- Includes fact and dimension tables, aggregated tables, and views
+- Applies business logic, integrations, and aggregations
+- Used for reporting, ad-hoc SQL queries, and analytics

+The Gold layer enables downstream use cases such as:
+Power BI dashboards and other BI tools
+Ad-hoc SQL analysis for decision-making
+Basic machine learning and analytical workflows